By: Colin Kolbus

 In the northern part of Venice sits an unassuming bookstore aptly named Libreria Acqua Alta.
 Walking inside reveals isles crammed with books piled high, resembling the tight alleyways that brings customers to the store in mention.
 But the eclectic collection is not what makes this store unique, it is the “shelves” that hold them up: gondolas, boats, and bathtubs (Figure 1).

-The city of Venice is seated in the middle of the Venice lagoon, protected by narrow strips of land from the Adriatic Sea.
+The city of Venice is seated in the middle of the Venice lagoon, protected from the Adriatic Sea by narrow strips of land.
 Due to its location, it is susceptible to flooding.
-Venetians are no stranger to flooding, but over the past 50 years the events have become exceedingly more common due to rising sea level from global climate change.
+Venetians are no stranger to flooding, but over the past 50 years the events have become exacerbated due to a rising sea level caused by global climate change.
 The relative sea level in the lagoon has been increasing 2.5 mm per year, measured from 1871 to 2014, at an accelerating rate (Camuffo, Bertolin, & Schenal 2017).
-During these high-water events, the streets start to resemble canals and become difficult to navigate.
+During these high-water events, the streets flood and become difficult to navigate.
 Residents have vacated the first-floor apartments to move to higher ground for the risk of property damage.
-Businesses invest in large door jams to keep the water from getting in.
+Businesses invest in large door jams to keep the water from getting in (Figure 2).
 Libreria Acqua Alta took it one step further and keeps their merchandise out of harms way in watertight vessels.
 The store’s name translates directly to “High Water Library”.

-A protection project titled MOSE, nearing completion, has the lofty goal of protecting Venice and its lagoon from the symptoms of a rising sea-level.
+A protection project titled MOSE has the lofty goal of protecting Venice and its lagoon from the symptoms of a rising sea-level.
 The MOSE project is composed of several parts: the largest being a set of mobile barriers installed at the mouth of the lagoon and other environmental reclamation projects.
-With the future so uncertain with global climate change, it is difficult to picture this project fixing problems that haven’t been foreseen yet.
+Will this project be sufficient in protecting the city from an uncertain future shaped by climate change?

-This project will chronicle the MOSE project and each component function in protecting the lagoon.
-I will then follow with a critique of the project, specifically how it deals with the big problem of a changing climate change.
+This essay will chronicle the MOSE project and each component function in protecting the lagoon.
+I will then follow with a critique of the project, specifically how it deals with the problem of a changing climate.

 2. The Problem facing Venice

-Venice lagoon composes 550 km^2 and is nearly 400 km^2 water (Day, Rismondo, Scarton, Are, & Cecconi 1998).
+Venice lagoon has a surface are of 550 km^2, of which nearly 400 km^2 is water (Day, Rismondo, Scarton, Are, & Cecconi 1998).
 Historically, three rivers discharged into the lagoon, but nowadays only the smallest, the Dese River remains.
 The other two now directly discharge into the Adriatic Sea.
-The Dese carries freshwater into the increasingly saline lagoon, as well as high concentrations of agricultural runoff.
+The Dese carries freshwater into the increasingly saline lagoon, as well as high concentrations of agricultural runoff (Figure 3).
 Large jetties built at each inlet of the lagoon significantly reduce the import of marine sediment.
-It loses 1.1×10^6 m^3 of sediment per year (Bettini et al. 1995), accelerated by the increasing presences of motorboats.
-This is felt most in the “minor” islands and natural environments surrounding Venice.
-Many of these areas have natural shorelines that offer little protection from the battering waves.
+This change causes the lagoon to lose 1.1×10^6 m^3 of sediment per year (Bettini et al. 1995), accelerated by the increasing presences of motorboats.
+This is felt most in the “minor” islands and natural environments surrounding Venice because these areas have natural shorelines that offer little protection from the battering waves (wave pollution).
 Slowly, the soil that makes up the island is washed out to sea.

-124 islands create the city with canals and bridges connecting each segment together.
 The height of the city varies depending on the location and time of day.
 The one of the most shallow locations is near the Salute Church in the Piazza San Marco, which also happens to be the highest traffic areas in the city (Turismo Venezia 2019).
 The lagoon oscillates between two low tides and two high tides a day, semidiurnal.
-Due to hydro morphological changes in the lagoon, the mean water line has steadily increased over time with an acceleration in the last 50 years.
-Defining how much the Venice lagoon is rising proves to be a very difficult task.
-Historical gauges have been fixed to the city to measure vertical land movement but that does not relate to absolute sea-level.
-Venetians also marked the common marine level, the algae belt that grows in the water-dry space created by the tides, with “C” etched in bricks placed in the foundation.
-Over years of repairs and rebuilds, these marks were moved or discarded making their data unusable.
-They were intelligent enough to realize the importance of this data, but somewhere along the line that information was lost.
+The mean sea level has steadily increased over time with an acceleration in the last 50 years.
 There are two possible measurements of sea-level: relative sea-level is the water’s location on the land, one of the most important to gather because this is the value that determines the frequency of flooding, and the absolute sea level is the level of the lagoon measured off the based zero used by ocean hydrologists everywhere.
 Relative sea level is composed of the absolute sea level and the vertical land movement, the water with the land height must be measured in tandem to obtain a useful value.
-Camuffo et al. measured the heights of water steps (Figure 2), a step placed right at the water’s edge to help passengers’ step in and out of boats.
+Camuffo et al. measured the heights of water steps (Figure 4), a step placed right at the water’s edge to help passengers’ step in and out of boats.
 The steps are rarely moved and date back to the age of when the building was built.
 This allowed them to ascertain a value of +0.30 ± 0.04 mm year−1 century−1.
 This means that the sea level is rising at a faster rate every year (Camuffo et al. 2017).

-An intervention needed to happen, or these events would make Venice uninhabitable.
-2011 hosted 18 high tide events, the most on record (Figure 3).
+An intervention needed to happen or the high water events would make Venice uninhabitable.
+2011 hosted 18 high tide events, the most on record (Figure 5).
 The water slowly comes in with the high tide and only lasts 3-4 hours.

-This was designed for and a waterproof Istrian stone was laid within the foundation to prevent water from raising up the wall of the buildings there.
+A waterproof Istrian stone was laid within the foundation to prevent water from raising up the wall of the buildings there.
 Nowadays, these stones lie well below the water line, leaving the water free to make its way up brick walls causing severe structural damage (Insula Spa 2011).
-As the brick fails, it can make it’s way into the sediment foundation.
-Slowly, the sediment below these buildings is washed out with the tide in a positive feedback loop as even more brick becomes exposed.
+As the brick fails, running water can make it’s way into the sediment foundation.
+Slowly, the sediment below these buildings is washed out with the tide in a positive feedback loop as brick degrades and more sediment becomes exposed.
 When the sediment transports out of the foundation, the piles don’t have enough friction to support the force of the structure above it and it subsides into the clay to equilibrate the forces.
 Without intervention, the islands that compose Venice would slowly fail and become too dangerous to inhabit.

 That is why the Italian government devised the MOSE project: to decrease the frequency of high-water events in the city of Venice through the development of barriers at the inlets of the lagoon.